What is interactive learning?

 Video is the fastest-growing learning technology, and it allows learners to stop and start a subject when they need to.
 Whether they’re learning a new concept from start to finish or just looking for a refresher, video is leading the way.

-Self-directed learning goes a step further in level of interactivity, allowing learners to actually search out the material they want and need exactly when they need it.
+Self-directed learning goes a step further than call-and-response learning in level of interactivity, allowing learners to search out the material they want and need exactly when they want and need it.

-Immersive interactions are at the far end of the learning spectrum when it comes to interactivity level and have seen a huge boost in recent years thanks to Pokémon GO and Google Glass.
-Immersive interactions allow a learner to engage with content with multiple senses.
+Immersive interactions are at the far end of the learning spectrum when it comes to interactivity level and have seen a huge boost in recent years (yes, you can thank to Pokémon GO and Google Glass for starting that).
+Immersive interactions allow a learner to use multiple senses to engage with content.

-Augmented Reality is a type of technology that lets you overlay digital information on top of a learner’s environment—all in real time.
-The device used can be something as simple as your phone or as complex as a Google Glass.
+Augmented reality (AR) is a type of technology that lets you overlay digital information on top of a learner’s environment—all in real time.
+The device used can be something as simple as a smartphone or as complex as Google Glass.
 Either way, it’s a semi-immersive learning experience.

-Virtual reality, on the other hand, is 100% percent immersive, allowing the learner to feel like they are interacting with a completely different world.
-A great learning method for highly technical and or dangerous job types—think surgeon or military fighter pilot.
+Virtual reality (VR), on the other hand, is 100%immersive, allowing the learner to feel like they’re interacting with a completely different world.
+VR is a great learning method for highly technical or dangerous job types—think, surgeons or military fighter pilots.